TrudAX/denistrunin-blog/src/draft/xpptools-integfilesharexmlpurch/index.md

 Users can view an error log, then download the message and check the reason for this error.
 For example, there may be the following reasons:

 - Our code that processes messages contains some mistakes.
 In this case, we can download and send this message to a developer to fix the logic.
-The main advantage of this solution is that users can run processing without connecting to Azure by using the **Import message** button.
+The main advantage of this solution is that users can run processing without connecting to Azure by using the manual **Import message** button.
 After fixing the problem, we can rerun the Processing.
 - External system sent a message in the wrong format.
 In this case, the user can send this file back to the external party and then change the message status to **Cancel**.

 ### Data errors